sonyinside/ALLNet-Billing/README.md

-# ALLNet Billing - MikroTik Billing
+# ALLNet Billing - MikroTik Billingx

 ALLNet Billing is a full-featured billing platform tailored for MikroTik hotspots and PPPOE networks.
 This fork removes upstream branding while keeping the flexible provisioning, automation, and notification features administrators rely on.